Skip to main content

 # Find pod name.

-export POD_NAME=$(kubectl get pods --namespace cluster-b -l "app=dragonfly,release=dragonfly,component=dfdaemon" -o=jsonpath='{.items[?(@.spec.nodeName=="kind-worker3")].metadata.name}' | head -n 1 )
+export POD_NAME=$(kubectl get pods --namespace cluster-b -l "app=dragonfly,release=dragonfly,component=client" -o=jsonpath='{.items[?(@.spec.nodeName=="kind-worker3")].metadata.name}' | head -n 1 )

 # Delete pod.